 New Britain's Great American Boom celebration begins at 5 p.m. on July 4 at Stanley Quarter Park.
 In its 25th year, it draws more than 30,000 people annually.
 More info.

 Dover, the capital of the first state, will host it's major annual Fourth of July celebration.
 You're also able to "Adopt-a-Firework," a gesture which makes a great gift or signifies your or a loved one's special year.
 More info.

 Head to Key West to catch the best fireworks in Florida.
 The Key Lime Festival, one of the biggest food festivals in the state, kicks off on July 1 and concludes with a massive fireworks show over the Casa Marina Resort.
 More info.

 To catch one of the largest fireworks shows in the Southeast, head to Centennial Olympic Park in Atlanta.
-This year, the park has joined up with Lenox Square to create a bigger and better fireworks extravaganza.
+They've partnered with Lenox Square, making their Fourth of July celebration one of the grandest in the state.
 More info.

 The Melaleuca Freedom Celebration pays tribute to those who perished while defending the freedom of the citizens of the U.S. It is one of the largest fireworks shows west of the Mississippi and packs more than 17,550 shells into a spectacular, 31-minute production.
 More info.

 At Navy Pier, a patriotic soundtrack blares as fireworks go boom overhead with scenic Lake Michigan as the perfect backdrop.
 More info.

 Indianapolis is the place to be in Indiana on the Fourth of July.
 Head downtown to the Indiana Originals Marketplace for a great view of the city’s fireworks show.
 More info.